Accutrainee

 One obvious challenge is the fact the training provider is separate from the place of work.
 Does this cause difficulties?
 Not really, according to participants, one of whom explained: “The disconnect between my seconding organisation and training provider probably doesn’t make this as easy as in a large firm putting numerous trainees through the same formulaic training, but I nonetheless feel well supported by both.”

-And trainees do tend to be well looked after with central training provided by Accutrainee, and mentors to monitor the training provided by seconding organisations.
+And trainees do tend to be well looked after, with central training provided by Accutrainee, and mentors to monitor the training provided by seconding organisations.
 “Both the seconding organisations and Accutrainee are very dedicated and supportive in ensuring we have a complete and well-rounded training,” a lawyer explains.
-And the atmosphere at host firms is believed to be very welcoming towards their seconded trainees: “My peers at my seconding firm have been instrumental in helping me settle down and get off to a really good start in my training.”
+More formal sessions conducted by Accutrainee are supplemented by speaker visits and a specialised learning and development programme designed to keep recruits up to date with recent trends in the industry.
+The atmosphere at host firms is also said to be equally welcoming.
+“My peers at my seconding firm have been instrumental in helping me settle down and get off to a really good start in my training,” one source explains.

-One area where Accutrainee could improve is perks, which for the firm’s trainee secondees don’t always match the level enjoyed by employees of the host organisation.
-As one junior told Legal Cheek, the reality often involves “seeing all your colleagues getting subsidised access to lovely gyms, a cycle-to-work scheme, season ticket loan etc, and you get nada”.
-And while other respondents expressed enthusiasm about the “pastries”, “away days and opportunities to focus on mental health and wellbeing” and “fairly generous social events”, another rookie lawyer commented that “the only but extremely valuable perk is the monthly mentor meetings”.
+One area where it could improve is perks, which for the firm’s trainee secondees don’t always match the level enjoyed by employees of the host organisation.
+That being said, one source did reveal that they receive a gym subscription of up to £150 per month and other respondents expressed enthusiasm about the “pastries”, “away days and opportunities to focus on mental health and wellbeing” and “fairly generous social events”.
+Another rookie lawyer commented that “the only but extremely valuable perk is the monthly mentor meetings”.
 Perhaps the main perk, and a major advantage of Accutrainee, however, is the opportunity to arrange a bespoke training programme, gaining a portfolio of SRA-approved traineeship experience in workplaces that might not otherwise be available.

 Deadlines